-- Inform your school of the outcome (positive) of the test result. - Following this positive test result, you will receive a request by text, email or phone to log into the NHS Test and Trace service website and provide information about recent close contacts. - Your child must self-isolate for 10 days from when their symptoms first started. - After that 10 day isolation, your child can return to school if COVID-19 symptoms have gone and they are am well.
-If they had a high temperature, they can return to school after that 10 day isolation and 48 hours after their high temperature has lowered and returned to normal. - All household contacts will also need to isolate for 14 days.
+- · Inform your school of the outcome (positive) of the test result immediately. - Following this positive test result, you will receive a request by text, email or phone to log into the NHS Test and Trace service website and provide information about recent close contacts. - Your child must self-isolate (and not return to school) until the latest of all the following: - 10 days after the onset of their symptoms (or 10 days after the test date if they are asymptomatic) - The time at which symptoms, other than cough or loss of smell / taste, are no longer present - If suffered from diarrhoea and / or vomiting, when the individual is 48 hours free of the symptoms - 48 hours after their high temperature has lowered and returned to normal. - All household contacts will also need to isolate for 14 days.

-Example 4: Your child is a contact of someone who has tested positive for COVID-19 (e.g. in school context as shown on previous slide or anyone in or outside their household)
+Example 4: Your child is a contact of someone who has tested positive for COVID-19 (e.g. in school context)

 - Your child must self-isolate for 14 days from when they were in contact with the person who tested positive.
-The reason for longer self-isolation is to allow for the incubation period. - If your child then has a test and the test is negative, they still need to isolate for 14 days. - If they develop symptoms and test positive for COVID-19 test, then example 3 "over-rides" example 4 and so their self-isolation is re-set to be 10 days from when their own symptoms first started (see example 3).
+The reason for longer self-isolation is to allow for the incubation period. - If your child then has a test and the test is negative, they still need to isolate for 14 days. - If they develop symptoms and test positive for COVID-19 test, then example 3 "over-rides" example 4 and so their self-isolation is re-set to be 10 days from when their own symptoms first started (see example 3). - Other household members do not need to self-isolate at this stage unless their child or anyone in the household starts to develop symptoms.